 Norway benefit management includes offering certain guaranteed benefits to your employees.
 For example, the country celebrates 10 public holidays during which employees receive the day off.
 You’ll also need to provide 16 calendar days of sick leave, with the Norwegian Labor and Welfare Service (NAV) paying for the 17th day forward.
 However, these requirements can change based on your employment contract or CBA.

 Another guaranteed benefit in Norway is public health insurance.
 All Norway residents receive free treatment at public hospitals or can opt for treatment at a private clinic if they pay the full cost.
 Private health insurance is growing in Norway, which employers should keep in mind in case it becomes a guaranteed benefit in the future.

-Norway Benefit Management
+Norway Benefits Management

 Your Norway benefit management plan must also include any supplemental benefits that employees may expect.
 A strong benefits plan can set you apart from other employers and attract a top level of talent.
 For example, many employers in Norway offer stock options to consultants, managers, and other employees in high positions.
 Globalization Partners recommends budgeting around 20% on top of your employee’s gross salary for benefits.

-Benefits and Compensation Restrictions
+Restrictions for Benefits and Compensation